You are browsing the synths tag

 Many software plugins (VST, AU, RTAS etc.) allow you flexible control over intonation, which can be used to create music with any tuning system you like.
 There is no one single method, so depending on your synth, you’ll be able to get at those microtones with one or more of the following:

-- By letting the user directly input values.
-Plugins that don’t have support may still be microtuned by systematically using the pitch bend, however this only works for monophonic parts (unless you use multiple instances of the same plugin).
+Plugins that don’t support any of the above may still be tuned by systematically using the pitch bend, however this only works for monophonic parts (unless you use multiple instances of the same plugin).

 To find out how your synth can be microtuned, look it up in this table of microtunable software plugins.
 From there you’ll also find a few free VST downloads to experiment with.

 If your softsynth loads .tun files (AnaMark, Linplug instruments, Omnisphere, etc.) then check out my tutorial on how to create a .tun file using Scala.

 If you’re using something like Surge XT, PianoTeq, ZynAddSubFX, Plogue chipsounds or Garritan Personal Orchestra 4 (amongst others), these synths can load .scl files.
 It’s simple to find this kind of file for download on the internet, and they are easily created using Scale Workshop.